lycan-nt/security-jwt-authentication/README.md

               admin/admin)
               Note: After logging in, a token will be returned in the response header, it must be used in the next requests and lasts for 5 minutes.
-        - Requisition Type: POST Route: /profile/ (This request expects an authentication token)
+        - Requisition Type: GET, Route: /profile/ (This request expects an authentication token)
-        - Requisition Type: POST Route: /admin/
+        - Requisition Type: GET, Route: /admin/
             (This request expects an authentication token)

 ## Author